George Sutton Medical Office

-Dr. George Sutton Medical Office Building is a historic medical office building located at Aurora, Dearborn County, Indiana.
+Dr. George Sutton Medical Office Building is a historic medical office building located at Aurora, Indiana.
 It was built about 1870, and is a small two-story, Second Empire style brick building.
 It sits on a limestone block foundation and has a mansard roof.

 It was added to the National Register of Historic Places in 1994.
 It is located in the Downtown Aurora Historic District.